-- Do we need something new?
+- Are we sure we need something new?

 - Can we repurpose an item we already own?